Why is Virbhadra Singh's stronghold, Mandi keeping everyone guessing

 The seat is also seeing a battle of supremacy between Sukh Ram and Chief Minister Jai Ram Thakur as both belong to Mandi district.

-Mandi being the chief minister's home district, ensuring Ramswaroop Sharma's victory will be a matter of personal prestige for Thakur.
+Mandi being the Chief Minister's home district, ensuring Ramswaroop Sharma's victory will be a matter of personal prestige for Thakur.

 On the other hand, Sukh Ram too will leave no stone unturned to get his grandson win this seat.
 Ninty-one-year-old Sukh Ram, the former Union telecom minister in P V Narasimha Rao-led Congress government, has represented Mandi thrice in the Lok Sabha -- in 1984, 1991 and 1996.